kent-map/kent/20c/20c-cumming-biography/README.md

 Primrose grew up in Sandhurst, near Cranbrook on the Kent and Sussex border, where she was privately educated at home with her sister Violet.
 On recognising her talent for writing stories, her governess encouraged her to write for publication, and her first story was published in _Nursery World_.
 As well as writing, which she did in bed, Primrose loved fishing on the River Rother and recalls that she was once nearly pulled in by a large eel.[^ref2]

-Cumming’s first book _Doney_ was published when she was 17 and [^ref3] is about a horse and his mistress Janet.
-The novel is set in the “The Borderland” where Kent and Sussex meet, in the villages of Bodiam, Sandhurst, Salehurst, Cranbrook and Northiam.
+Cumming’s first book _Doney_ was published when she was 17 and is about a horse and his mistress Janet.[^ref3] The novel is set in the “The Borderland” where Kent and Sussex meet, in the villages of Bodiam, Sandhurst, Salehurst, Cranbrook and Northiam.
 It included an introduction by Sheila Kaye-Smith who lived in nearby Northiam and whose own novel [Shepherds in Sackcloth]( https://www.kent-maps.online/20c/20c-kaye-smith-delmonden/) had been set around Sandhurst in the imaginary village of Delmonden .
 In an article in _Country Life_ Cummings said:
 <br><br>
 so keen on riding at this time, that I used to steal out early in the morning and ride the farmers’ horses in the fields.
 Then I wrote a book about my friend’s pony, Doney, and sold it.
 With the money, I bought Black Jack – who was rather too spirited for a beginner.
 When I took him hunting, he broke his bridle and off I came – in front of the whole field.
 At last we got on better terms and we both made our names by jumping everything in his path.
 To feed Black Jack, I wrote more books about country life, drawing on my own knowledge and experience.
 I had several published by the time I was 21.[^ref4]

 Cumming's most famous novel, _Silver Snaffles_ was published in 1937.
 American poet and children’s author, Maxine Kumin described it as set “in a sunlit world where articulate ponies with good English country-squire manners and highly individual personalities give lessons in equitation and stable management to some eager, horseless youngsters.”[^ref5]

-Cumming's stories were often based on her own experiences including foxhunting with the Romney Marsh Foxhounds[^ref6] In _Silver Snaffles_, a talking fox, congratulates the hunt for “an excellent day” in which : “the hounds hunted beautifully, thanks to the Huntsman and Whip, and that both ponies and riders surpassed themselves in getting over country as they have done.”[^ref7]
+Cumming's stories were often based on her own experiences including foxhunting with the Romney Marsh Foxhounds.[^ref6] In _Silver Snaffles_, a talking fox, congratulates the hunt for “an excellent day” in which : “the hounds hunted beautifully, thanks to the Huntsman and Whip, and that both ponies and riders surpassed themselves in getting over country as they have done.”[^ref7]

 In 1938, Cumming’s father died.
 It was during this year that her book _The Silver Eagle Riding School_ was published in which three sisters open a riding school after the death of their father in order to support themselves and to prevent the sale of their horses.
 <br><br>